kampillichiru/micro-service-poc/README.md

    - **Memory Management**: Be mindful of memory usage, especially when using H2 in-memory mode, to avoid out-of-memory errors.

 By adhering to these best practices and understanding the limitations of H2, developers can effectively leverage H2 for its intended purposes while ensuring their applications are robust and production-ready.

+Using H2 database in a production environment for a small-scale application with 4000 rows in a table can be feasible, but it comes with certain considerations.
+Here's a detailed assessment:

+### Feasibility

+1. **Performance**:
+   - For a relatively small dataset like 4000 rows, H2 can provide fast read and write performance, especially if it's used in embedded mode.
+However, performance should be thoroughly tested under expected load conditions.

+2. **Resource Consumption**:
+   - H2's lightweight nature makes it suitable for environments with limited resources, such as embedded systems or applications with modest performance requirements.

+### Considerations

+1. **Data Persistence**:
+   - Ensure that you use H2 in persistent mode (`file-based` mode) rather than `in-memory` mode to avoid data loss upon application restart.

+2. **Concurrency**:
+   - Evaluate the concurrent access requirements of your application.
+H2 may handle low to moderate levels of concurrency well, but it is not designed for high concurrency scenarios typical of large-scale production environments.

+3. **Scalability**:
+   - Consider future growth.
+If your application is expected to scale significantly, you might outgrow H2's capabilities, necessitating a transition to a more robust database.

+4. **Backup and Recovery**:
+   - Implement proper backup and recovery procedures.
+While H2 supports SQL backups, ensure that you have a strategy in place to recover from data loss or corruption.

+5. **Security**:
+   - Assess the security features offered by H2.
+Ensure that it meets your application's security requirements, especially in terms of data encryption, user authentication, and access control.

+### Best Practices

+1. **Environment-Specific Profiles**:
+   - Configure Spring Boot profiles to switch between H2 for development and a more robust database for production if needed.

+2. **Testing**:
+   - Conduct thorough testing to ensure that H2 performs well under production-like load conditions.
+Monitor performance and stability over time.

+3. **Monitoring**:
+   - Implement monitoring to track database performance and health metrics.
+Tools like Spring Boot Actuator can be helpful.

+4. **Schema Management**:
+   - Use schema management tools like Liquibase or Flyway to maintain consistent schema versions across environments.

+5. **Migration Plan**:
+   - Have a migration plan in place to transition to a more robust database if your application outgrows H2's capabilities.

+### Conclusion

+While using H2 in production for a small application with 4000 rows is possible, it requires careful consideration of the application's specific needs and future growth.
+If your application has modest performance and concurrency requirements, H2 can be a suitable choice.
+However, for applications with higher demands, a more robust database like PostgreSQL, MySQL, or another relational database might be a better long-term solution.